aiven/devportal/docs/products/postgresql/howto/migrate-db-to-aiven-via-console.rst

 Prerequisites
 -------------

-* To use the default continuous migration method in the console tool, you have the logical replication enabled on your source database either with superuser permissions or the ``aiven_extras`` extension.
+* To use the default continuous migration method in the console, you need to have the logical replication enabled on your source database either with superuser permissions or the ``aiven_extras`` extension.
-* Source database's hostname or IP address are :doc:`accessible from the public Internet </docs/platform/howto/public-access-in-vpc>`.
+* Source database's hostname or IP address needs to be :doc:`accessible from the public Internet </docs/platform/howto/public-access-in-vpc>`.
-* You have the source database's credentials and reference data
+* You need to have the following source database's credentials and reference data:

   * Public hostname or connection string, or IP address used to connect to the database
   * Port used to connect to the database
   * Username (for a user with superuser permissions)
-  * Password
+  * Password.

-* Firewalls protecting the source database and the target databases are open to allow the traffic and connection between the databases (update or disable the firewalls temporarily if needed).
+* Firewalls protecting the source database and the target databases need to be open to allow the traffic and connection between the databases (update or disable the firewalls temporarily if needed).

 Pre-configure the source
 ------------------------

 * Allow remote connections on the source database.

-  Check that your database allows all remote connections, use ``psql`` to run the following query:
+  Check that your database allows all remote connections by using ``psql`` to run the following query:

   .. code-block:: bash